panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // logs true
 ```

-The callbacks approach works.
-But what is the price?

-`getList(callback)` become more complex because they need one more argument: the callback.
+`getList(callback)` becomes more complex because its need one more argument: the callback.

-Callbacks approach code is hard to follow because the computations flow is hidden in between callbacks.
-Compare this code with the [synchronous code snippet](#sync-code): which is clearly easier to understand.
+Code using callbacks approach is difficult to follow because the computations flow is hidden in between callbacks.
+If you'd need to manage even more asynchronous operations using callbacks, you could easily end into the [callback hell](http://callbackhell.com/) problem.

 While callbacks have their good place in JavaScript, still, let's find a better solution.